If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Section 7 of 12

-US sex differences in ASRS total scores are small (~0.7–1.5 points on a 0–72 scale, slightly higher in males).
+In the validated ASRS samples cited above, sex differences in total scores are small (~0.7–1.5 points on the ASRS 0–72 raw scale, slightly higher in males).
 Subscale-level patterns are more meaningful: men typically score slightly higher on Hyperactivity-Impulsivity, women slightly higher on Inattention.
-These patterns are consistent across replication samples and align with the broader epidemiological pattern that adult ADHD in women predominantly presents as inattentive (Quinn & Madhoo 2014).
+These patterns are consistent across ASRS replication samples and align with the broader epidemiological pattern that adult ADHD in women predominantly presents as inattentive (Quinn & Madhoo 2014).
+Whether the same sex-stratified pattern will appear in LBL inventory data is an empirical question that the planned validation work will address.

 Age-related considerations

-Hyperactive-impulsive symptoms attenuate with age in adults with ADHD (Biederman 2000), while inattention typically persists.
-ASRS scores in older adults (60+) tend to be lower on the hyperactivity dimension than in younger adults with the same underlying clinical severity.
-The ASRS does not adjust for this; clinical interpretation should account for age.
+Hyperactive-impulsive symptoms attenuate with age in adults with ADHD (Biederman 2000), while inattention typically persists across the lifespan.
+In ASRS samples, scores in older adults (60+) tend to be lower on the hyperactivity dimension than in younger adults with the same underlying clinical severity.
+Neither the ASRS nor the LBL inventory adjusts for age in scoring; clinical interpretation should account for age regardless of the instrument used.

 Section 8 of 12